Ashanks70/Engineering_4_Notebooks/README.md

 ![assembly](images/teamassembly.png)

 ### Reflection
-This also came with a sheet of instructions to follow, making it rather boring
+This also came with a sheet of instructions to follow, making it rather boring.
+I did it together with my partner and we got it done with quickly. the hardest part was animating it afterwards.

 &nbsp;
 &nbsp;